 Nothing says summer quite like a ripe, juicy, sweet peach.
 Go ahead – take a bite and savor that luscious burst of blossomy, fruity flavor.
 Add them to your favorite salads or if it’s not too hot out, bake a pie or your favorite crisp or cobbler.
 No matter how you slice them, peaches are the ultimate summer fruit.

-A word of caution: commercially grown peaches are among the top five offenders of pesticide residue, all the more reason to buy organic.
+A word of caution: commercially grown specimens are among the top five offenders of pesticide residue; all the more reason to buy organic.

-While you’re enjoying your peach, here are a few peach facts to ponder.
+While you’re catching the drips, here are a few facts to ponder.

 Thousands of Years in the Making